 The world is about to get a whole lot more personalized.
 With more choice and more control, the connected will get more from their internet experience than ever before.
 So much so that the future could just belong to voice controlled Web and mobile video.

-Discover how Orange Business Services and Akamai can improve your content delivery and web site performance to capitalise on the growth in high-speed connections.
+Discover how Orange Business and Akamai can improve your content delivery and web site performance to capitalise on the growth in high-speed connections.

 Jan has been writing about technology for over 22 years for magazines and web sites, including ComputerActive, IQ magazine and Signum.
 She has been a business correspondent on ComputerWorld in Sydney and covered the channel for Ziff-Davis in New York.